BrentSeidel/Numerical/README.md

 * gamma2n - Divides the positive integer argument by two and computes the gamma function.
 Used to support chi^2.
 * lngamma2n - Natural log of gamma2n.
 Allows larger values of n without overflow.
 * factorial - Computes the factorial of n.
-* lnfact - Computes the natual log of the factorial of n allowing larger values of n without overflow.
+* lnfact - Computes the natural log of the factorial of n allowing larger values of n without overflow.
 * nChoosek - Computes binomial coefficent based on n and k.

 ##  Integration